-- that the purpose of this Decision is to identify the frequency bands for digital Public Protection and Disaster Relief (PPDR) narrow band and wide band radio applications in the 380-470 MHz band using tuning ranges where necessary and to establish a common framework for the implementation of PPDR; - that this Decision for PPDR covers narrow and wide band digital land mobile systems listed in the Annex 1; - 3. that sufficient amount of spectrum shall be made available - a) for narrow band digital PPDR radio applications using channel spacing up to 25 kHz within the duplex bands 380-385 MHz / 390-395 MHz that had been designated for use by emergency services; - and/or - b) for wide band digital PPDR radio applications using channel spacing of 25 kHz or more within available parts of the frequency range 380-470 MHz, preferably in 380-430 MHz; - 4. that additional systems can be added to the Annex to this Decision after respective sharing and compatibility studies have been conducted; - 5. that this Decision has replaced the ERC/DEC/(96)01 which is withdrawn; - 6. that this Decision enters into force on 17th June 2016; - 7. that the preferred date for implementation of this Decision shall be date 17th December 2016; - 8. that CEPT administrations shall communicate the national measures implementing this Decision to the ECC Chairman and the Office when the Decision is nationally implemented."
+- that the purpose of this Decision is to identify the frequency bands for digital Public Protection and Disaster Relief (PPDR) narrow band and wide band radio applications in the 380-470 MHz band using tuning ranges where necessary and to establish a common framework for the implementation of PPDR; - 2. that this Decision for PPDR covers narrow and wide band digital land mobile systems listed in the Annex 1; - 3. that sufficient amount of spectrum shall be made available - a) for narrow band digital PPDR radio applications using channel bandwidth up to 25 kHz within the duplex bands 380-385 MHz / 390-395 MHz that had been designated for use by emergency services;

+and/or

+- b) for wide band digital PPDR radio applications using channel bandwidth of 25 kHz or more within available parts of the frequency range 380-470 MHz, preferably in 380-430 MHz; - 4. that additional systems can be added in Annex 1 to this Decision after respective sharing and compatibility studies have been conducted; - 5. that CEPT administrations shall exempt from individual licensing and allow the free circulation and use of terminals of narrow band and wide band digital PPDR systems operating under the control of a network within the band identified in Decides 1 of this Decision: - 6. that this Decision enters into force on 17th June 2016; - 7. that the preferred date for implementation of this Decision shall be 17th December 2016;